GoogleChrome/developer.chrome.com/site/en/docs/crux/about/index.md

 # Optional
 # How to add a new author
 # https://developer.chrome.com/docs/handbook/how-to/add-an-author/
-authors:
+# authors:
-  - simonhearne

 # Optional
 # How to a new tag
 # https://developer.chrome.com/docs/handbook/how-to/add-a-tag/
 tags:
-  - performance
+  - web-vitals
 ---

 CrUX is the official dataset of the [Web Vitals](https://web.dev/vitals/) program.
 All user-centric Core Web Vitals metrics will be represented in the dataset.

-CrUX data is collected from real browsers around the world, based on certain browser options which determine [user eligibility](../methodology/#user-eligibility).
-A set of [dimensions](../methodology/#dimensions) and [metrics](../methodology/#metrics) are collected which allow site owners to determine how users experience their sites.
+CrUX data is collected from real browsers around the world, based on certain browser options which determine [user eligibility](/docs/crux/methodology/#user-eligibility).
+A set of [dimensions](/docs/crux/methodology/#dimensions) and [metrics](/docs/crux/methodology/#metrics) are collected which allow site owners to determine how users experience their sites.

-The data collected by CrUX is available publicly through a number of [tools](../methodology/#tools) and is used by Google Search to inform the [Page Experience ranking factor](https://developers.google.com/search/docs/advanced/experience/page-experience).
+The data collected by CrUX is available publicly through a number of [tools](/docs/crux/methodology/#tools) and is used by Google Search to inform the [Page Experience ranking factor](https://developers.google.com/search/docs/advanced/experience/page-experience).

 Not all origins or pages are represented in the dataset.
-There are separate eligibility criteria for [origins](../methodology/#origin-eligibility) and [pages](../methodology/#page-eligibility), primarily that they must be publicly discoverable and there must be a large enough number of visitors in order to create a statistically significant dataset.
+There are separate eligibility criteria for [origins](/docs/crux/methodology/#origin-eligibility) and [pages](/docs/crux/methodology/#page-eligibility), primarily that they must be publicly discoverable and there must be a large enough number of visitors in order to create a statistically significant dataset.